 Any spouse can file for divorce in Massachusetts when either: 1) the grounds for divorce occurred in the state and one spouse still lives in the state; or 2) the filing spouse has been a resident of Massachusetts for one year.

-Commonly referred to as “legal separation”, separate support is a lawsuit that can be filed if you’re married but your spouse has failed to support you, has deserted you, you and your spouse are living separately for “justifiable cause” or have “justifiable cause” to live apart but are still together.
+Commonly referred to as “legal separation,” separate support is a lawsuit that can be filed under G.L. c.
+209, § 30 et seq., if you’re married but your spouse has failed to support you or has deserted you; you and your spouse are living separately for “justifiable cause” or have “justifiable cause” to live apart but are still together.
 In an action for separate support, child custody and child and spousal support may be obtained.
-This is action is independent from divorce proceedings.
+This action is independent from divorce proceedings.

 How Long Does A Divorce Take?